mainkoon81/ooo-Bayesian-Modeling-A/README.md

  - From the ground network above, we can see that A and B belong only to plate x, C belongs to x and y, D belongs to x and z and E belongs to all 3.
 Moreover, there needs to be a direct edge from A to E. These models, by allowing us to represent an intricate network of dependencies, allow us to capture very richly correlated structures in a concise way which allows collective inference.
 These models can encode correlations across multiple objects allowing collective inference.

 ## Local Structure ????
-No more Tabular representations!!!!
+No more Tabular representations for CPD!!!!
  <img src="https://user-images.githubusercontent.com/31917400/94267607-cf9fe900-ff33-11ea-8536-34a59711d8b4.jpg" />

-> Instead,...there are several local structures (in a parametric form) for Conditional Probability Distributions.
+> Instead,...there are several local structures (in a parametric form) for **Conditional Probability Distributions**.
 And..we hope to reduce the parameter size, Using...1.Deterministic Structure?, 2.Tree Structure?, 3.Logistic Structure?, 4.Noisy(Or/And) Structure?, 5.Continuous Structure?

 ### a) Deterministic Structure
 <img src="https://user-images.githubusercontent.com/31917400/52900959-f98c1800-31f4-11e9-8daa-67710a994fa0.jpg" />